-The Importance Of Boundaries For Your Energy Wellness (energy management series 6/8)
+The Importance Of Boundaries For Your Energy Wellness (Boundary Setting series 1/3)

 A big part of managing your energy is being able to set boundaries.
 Author Joe Sanok defines boundaries as limits we identify for ourselves (and others) and apply through action or communication.
 A boundary could be how we want our partners and peers to communicate with us, when we want our bosses to contact us, or when we prefer to work versus rest.
 It is essential for our wellbeing, yet we often do not do it because it is not a typical skill we are ever taught in our formal education or in our upbringing.
 Conversations on boundary setting are also something companies overlook, and yet it has a significant cost on their employees’ wellbeing and productivity.